amanzi/amanzi/test_suites/verification/transport/saturated/transient/dual_porosity_1d/amanzi_dual_porosity_1d.rst

 Schematic
 ~~~~~~~~~

-The domain, flow direction, and source location are shown in the following schematic.
+The domain, flow direction, and source location are shown in the schematic below.
+Note that :math:`B = L_m` here.

 .. figure:: schematic/schematic.pdf
     :figclass: align-center